nibags/typescript-ksyntaxhighlighting/README.md

 or any application that uses the KSyntaxHighlighting or KTextEditor Framework) for **TypeScript**, **TypeScript React** & **JavaScript React**.

-These files are an extension of the JavaScript highlighter (`javascript.xml`, Version 10) of the KSyntaxHighlighting Framework.
+These files are an extension of the JavaScript highlighter (`javascript.xml`, Version 11) of the KSyntaxHighlighting Framework.

-The latest version of these files are included in KDE Frameworks 5.53.0 and require that version to work.
+The TypeScript and TypeScript React highlighters require **KDE Frameworks 5.53.0** to work.

+The TypeScript React highlighter depends on the TypeScript highlighter; the syntax highlighting files of TypeScript and JavaScript React depend on the JavaScript highlighting.

 ## About XML Files of Syntax Highlighting Definition: